ddri/openqase/docs/data-fetching.md

 # Data Fetching

-OpenQase v0.4.0 introduces a hybrid data fetching architecture that combines static generation for public content with dynamic patterns for admin functionality.
+OpenQase v0.4.1 features a robust hybrid data fetching architecture that combines static generation for public content with dynamic patterns for admin functionality.
+The system now handles mixed published/unpublished content gracefully without breaking builds or user experience.

 ## 1. Unified Content Fetching (Public Content)

-**NEW in v0.4.0** - Primary pattern for public content pages (`case-study`, `paths/algorithm`, `paths/persona`, `paths/industry`).
+**NEW in v0.4.0, IMPROVED in v0.4.1** - Primary pattern for public content pages (`case-study`, `paths/algorithm`, `paths/persona`, `paths/industry`).

 * **Context:** Used for all public content pages that need to be statically generated for optimal performance.
 * **Mechanism:** Uses the unified content fetching system from `src/lib/content-fetchers.ts` that provides consistent APIs across all content types.